 This spectacular oceanfront course is an exclusive Southern California favorite!
 Run by the famous Huntington Beach pier and continue through scenic Huntington Central Park.
-Observe native surfers in their natural habitat as you hit the beachfront running path at Bolsa Chica State Beach.
+You’re bound to see local surfers catching waves as you hit the beachfront running path at Bolsa Chica State Beach.

 More than 2,000 volunteers and several surf bands will be along the way cheering you on and making sure you have plenty of nourishment and energy!
 Where else will you get cheers from a surfer?